RoyalIcing/glaze/README.md

 // Prepare content but don’t display it yet.
-// If an array is passed for $contentValue, it is joined using $spacing.
-It can contain strings and other prepared content and elements. resource glazyPrepareContentWithSpacing( string/array $contentValue [, string $contentType = GLAZE_TYPE_TEXT, $spacing = '' ] )
+// If an array is passed for $contentValue, it is joined using $spacingHTML (default empty string).
+It can contain strings and other prepared elements and content. resource glazyPrepareContentJoinedBy( string/array $contentValue [, string $contentType = GLAZE_TYPE_TEXT, $spacingHTML = '' ] )

-// Prepare content joining items of $contentValue together with no spaces in between. resource glazyPrepareContentJoined( string/array $contentValue [, string $contentType = GLAZE_TYPE_TEXT ] )
+// Prepare content, inserting \n between each item of $contentValue. resource glazyPrepareContent( string/array $contentValue [, string $contentType = GLAZE_TYPE_TEXT ] )

-// Prepare content insert `<br>` line breaks between each item of $contentValue. resource glazyPrepareContentWithLineBreaks( string/array $contentValue [, string $contentType = GLAZE_TYPE_TEXT ] )
+// Prepare content, inserting visible line breaks (`<br>`) between each item of $contentValue. resource glazyPrepareContentJoinedByLineBreaks( string/array $contentValue [, string $contentType = GLAZE_TYPE_TEXT ] )

-// Prepare content with HTML, containing potentially unsafe <script> tags.
+// Prepare content with HTML containing potentially unsafe <script> tags.
 Nothing is altered. resource glazyPrepareContentWithUnsafeHTML( string $contentValue )

 // Display prepared content created using one of the glazyPrepareContent... functions.